markqvist/Reticulum/README.md

 ## What is implemented at this point?
  - All basic adressing and identification features
  - RSA assymetric encryption and signatures as basis for all communication
+ - AES-128 symmetric encryption for group destinations
  - Elliptic curve encryption for links (on the SECP256R1 curve)
+ - Perfect Forward Secrecy on links with ephemereal ECDH keys
  - Unforgeable packet delivery confirmations
  - Fully self-configuring multi-hop routing
  - A variety of supported interface types